Feyerabend/ABC80/README.md

 the construction and essential, as it was basically designed for industry and primarily not for e.g. games or business.
 The later generalisation with ABC800 made it easier for expansion in those latter fields.
-It had colour, better graphics, better BASIC and came with more variations.*
+It had colour, better graphics, better BASIC and came with more variations in configurations.*

 *On the other hand segments which could also have gained from the success of ABC80, such as schools, those dependent on the graphic, gaming or sound